 There are actually some things that you should never put in the disposal:

-Things such as liquid plumber, bleach or other harsh chemicals will deteriorate the inside parts, such as the seals or grinding chamber.
+Things such as a liquid plumber, bleach, or other harsh chemicals will deteriorate the inside parts, such as the seals or grinding chamber.

 Oils and grease will likely get clogged in your pipes if not the disposal itself - yes, even if you run hot water down afterward.